kubernetes/enhancements/keps/sig-api-machinery/4988-snapshottable-api-server-cache/README.md

 [API call latency SLI](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/api_call_latency.md)

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

+Yes, we are adding `apiserver_storage_hash` to check cache consistency.

 ### Dependencies